-The European Reference Laboratory for Public Health on Food- and Water-borne Viruses (EURL-PH-FWDV)
+The European Union Reference Laboratory for Public Health on Food- and Water-borne Viruses (EURL-PH-FWDV)

 Article

-The European Union Reference Laboratory for Public Health on Food- and Water-borne Viruses (EURL-PH-FWDV) is one of nine European Union Reference Laboratories for Public Health designated by the European Commission (EC) and the European Centre for Disease Prevention and Control (ECDC).
-The EURL-PH-FWDV will be operational from 1 January 2026.
+The European Union Reference Laboratory for Public Health on Food- and Water-borne Viruses (EURL-PH-FWDV) is one of nine European Union Reference Laboratories for Public Health designated by the European Commission (EC).
+The EURL-PH-FWDV project period is from 1 January 2026 to 31 December 2032.

 The European Reference Laboratory for Public Health on Food- and Water-borne Viruses (EURL-PH-FWDV) supports National Reference and Expert Laboratories, the European Centre for Disease Prevention and Control (ECDC), and the European Commission (EC) in strengthening preparedness, surveillance, and response for hepatitis A virus (HAV) and hepatitis E virus (HEV) across the EU.